YOUR QUESTIONS ANSWERED

 You will need to be a graduate with ideally a 2.2 classification or above.
 You will need to have GSCE Mathematics and either English Language or English Literature at grade ‘C’ or above and also a Science GSCE or equivalent.

 You will need these qualifications by the time you start the course rather than when you apply.
 There is an opportunity to take a science, maths or English GCSE equivalency test though: www.equivalencytesting.co.uk

 Ideally for the Fee Funded route you will have had at least 3 weeks work experience working with children ideally in a school setting prior to starting the course.

 For the school funded route we are looking for around 3 years work experience primarily with children but not necessarily in a school setting.

 Who finds my school placement?

 We will find your on-course school placement and is very likely to be in one of the great Bradford Schools that we work with.
-In 2016-17 with are working with around 40 schools.
+In 2017-18 we are working with around 35 schools.
 If you currently have links with a specific school or have a specific reason for wanting a placement at a particular school we can discuss that with you.